 And yet – by mainstream game standards at least – Hearts of Iron 4 is getting old.
-Originally released in 2016, the base game turns five this coming June.
+Originally released in 2016, the base game turns seven this month, June 2023.
 While hardcore players still have a laundry list of expansions and reworks they’d like, the question has begun to be asked: how many of those new goodies can be expected for this game – and how many will have to wait for the – presumably inevitable – Hearts of Iron 5?

 We’ll keep trawling Paradox Interactive’s statements on the series, and the web at large, to collect together everything we know so far about the expected sequel – and don’t worry, we’ll keep this guide updated regularly, as we glean more nuggets of information on Hearts of Iron 5.